railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_reports.rst

 .. *Technical Name*  *Report Name* \ ``Sale Order Mod``\
 .. *Corporate Header*  *Send Report to Server*

-You can check the result in Open ERP using the menu :menuselection:`Sales Management --> Sales Orders --> All Orders`.
+You can check the result in Open ERP using the menu :menuselection:`Purchases --> Purchase Management --> Requests for Quotation`.

 .. index::
    single: report; new